ronnyml/snowplow-wiki/technical-documentation/1b-webhooks/MailChimp-webhook-adapter.md

 Details of the MailChimp webhook format as of 1 November 2014.

-MailChimp sends events as a `POST` request with all information in the body, formatted as a HTTP Query String.
+MailChimp sends events as a `POST` request with all information in the body, with `application/x-www-form-urlencoded` as the content type.

 <a name="adapter" />
-### 2.2 MailChimp adapter
+### 2.2 Snowplow adapter

 Implementation: [MailChimpAdapter] [mailchimp-adapter]

-MailChimp webhook support was implemented in [Snowplow 0.9.10] [snowplow-0.9.10].
+MailChimp webhook support was implemented in [Snowplow 0.9.11] [snowplow-0.9.11].

 <a name="events" />
 ## 3. Events